 - Taught lessons that allow them to learn and develop a depth of understanding of the French language and culture.

-- Taught as cross-curricular understanding such as understanding of key figures in French history such as Marie Curie in science lessons and Claude Monet in art.
+- Taught as cross-curricular understanding such as understanding of key figures in French history in Art and Science.

 - Given the opportunities to make and experience French food.